 RSVP RequiredGo to:

-Our second session of the spring 2019 series pairs experts from Engineering and International Relations to examine the issues surrounding LEARNING IN A DIGITAL AGE.
+Our second session of the spring 2019 series pairs experts from Engineering and Cinematic Arts to examine the issues surrounding LEARNING IN A DIGITAL AGE.

 Marientina Gotsis, Research Associate Professor, School of Cinematic Arts